Which code snippet will print "Done" only if the loop completes fully without hitting a break?

 Key idea: Iterates over items in order — simple and predictable.

-About This Exercise: Python – Loops (for, while)
+About This Exercise: Python Loops Exercises – For and While Loops

 Need a Quick Refresher?